-- (i) Executive: When a proclamation of emergency has been made, the executive power of the Union shall, during the operation of the proclamation extends to the giving of directions to any state as to the manner in which the executive power thereof is to be exercised [Art 353(a)].
-In normal times, the Union Executive has the power to give directions to a state, which includes only the matters specified in Arts.
-256-257.
-But under a proclamation of emergency, though the State Government will not be suspended, it will be under the complete control of the Union Executive, and the administration of the country insofar as the proclamation goes, will function as under a unitary system with local sub-divisions. - (ii) Legislative: (a) While a proclamation of emergency is in operation, Parliament may, by law, extend the normal life of the Lok Sabha for a period not exceeding one year at a time and not extending in any case beyond the period of six months after the period of proclamation has ceased to operate. (b) During the operation of Proclamation of Emergency, Parliament shall have the power to legislate as regards State List as well [Art 250(1)] though the Proclamation will not suspend the State Legislature; it will suspend the distribution of legislative powers between the Union and the States.
-So far as, the Union is concerned, the Union Parliament may meet the emergency by legislation over any subject as may be necessary as if, the Constitution were unitary. (c) in order to carry out the laws made by the Union Parliament under its extended jurisdiction as outlined above, Parliament shall also have the power to make laws, in respect of any matter, even though such matter normally belonged to state's jurisdiction [Art 353(b)]. - (iii) Financial: During the operation of the proclamation of Emergency the President shall have the constitutional power to modify the provisions of the Constitution relating to the allocation of financial resource relation between the Union and the States, by his/her own order.
-But no such order shall have effect beyond the financial year in which the proclamation itself ceases to operate, and further such order of the President shall be subject to approval by the Parliament [Art 354].
+(i) Executive : When a proclamation of emergency has been made, the executive power of the Union shall, during the operation of the proclamation extends to the giving of directions to any state as to the manner in which the executive power

-(iv) As regards Fundamental Rights: Articles 358-359 lay down the effects of a proclamation of emergency upon fundamental rights.
-With a proclamation of National Emergency Article 358 comes into operation automatically to suspend Art 19.
-Again the suspension of enforcement under Article 359 shall relate only to those fundamental rights which are specified in the President's order, excepting Articles 20 and 21.
-The President shall be entitled to suspend fundamental freedoms enshrined in Article 19 and their enforcement given in Arts 32 and 226 of the Constitution.
+- (ii) Legislative : (a) While a proclamation of emergency is in operation, Parliament may, by law, extend the normal life of the Lok Sabha for a period not exceeding one year at a time and not extending in any case beyond the period of six months after the period of proclamation has ceased to operate. (b) During the operation of Proclamation of Emergency, parliament shall have the power to legislate as regards State List as well [Art 250(1)] So far as, the Union is concerned, the Union Parliament may meet the emergency by legislation over any subject as may be necessary as if, the Constitution were unitary. (c) In order to carry out the laws made by the Union parliament under its extended jurisdication as outlined above, parliament shall also have the power to make laws, in respect of any matter, even though such mater normally belonged to state's jurisdiction [Art 353(b)]. - (iii) Financial : During the operation of the proclamation of Emergency the President shall have the constitutional power to modify the provisions of the Constitution relating to the allocation of financial resource relation between the Union and the States, by his/her own order.
+But no such order shall have effect beyond the financial year in which the proclamation itself ceases to operate, and further such order of the President shall be subject to approval by the parliament [Art 354]. - (iv) As regards Fundamental Rights : Articles 358-359 lay down the effects of a proclamation of emergency upon fundamental rights.
+With a proclamation of National Emergency Article 358 comes into operatioan automatically to suspend Art 19.
+Again the suspension of enforcement under Article 359 shall relate only to those fundamental rights which are specified in the President's order, exepting Articles 20 and 21.
+The President shall be entitled to suspend fundamental freedoms enshrined in Article 19 and their enforcement given in Arts 32 and 226 of the Cosntitutiaon.
 He/she shall also be entitled for suspending the enforcement of any of the fundamental rights except those of life and personal liberty given in Articles 20 and 21.
-It is, however, required that such an order of the President shall be placed for the approval of the Parliament, as soon as possible.
-It does leave some option for the President to make reasonable delay in placing his/her order for the suspension of enforcement of fundamental rights before the Parliament for its approval.
+It is, however, required that such an order of the President shall be placed for the approval of the Parliament, as soon as possible, It does leave some option for the President to make reasonable delay in placing his/her order for the suspension of enforcement of fundamental rights before the Parliament for its approval.

-National Emergency has been declared in our country three times so far.
-For the first time, emergency was declared on 26 October 1962 after China attacked the Indian borders in the north-east.
-This national emergency lasted till 10 January 1968.
-For the second time, it was declared on 3 December 1971 in the wake of the second India-Pakistan war, and was lifted on 21 March 1977.
-While the second emergency on the basis of external aggression was in operation, third national emergency (called internal emergency) was imposed on 25 June 1975.
+National Emrgency has been declared in our country three times so far.
+For the first time, emergency was declared on 26 October 1962 after China attacked the Indian borders in the north-east and lasted till to January 1968.
+For the second time, it was declared on 3 December 1971 in the wake of the second India-Pakistan war, and was lifted on 21 march 1977.
+Third national emergency (called internal emergency) was imposed on 25 June 1975.
 This emergency was declared on the ground of internal disturbance.
 Both the second and third proclamations were revoked in March, 1977.